Charles Balfour

-Captain Charles Barrington Balfour JP, DL, CB (20 February 1862 – 31 August 1921) was a British Army officer who became a Conservative Party politician.
+Captain Charles Barrington Balfour CB, JP, DL (20 February 1862 – 31 August 1921) was a British Army officer who became a Conservative Party politician.
 He sat in the House of Commons from 1900 to 1907.

 He was a first cousin of Arthur Balfour, who served as Prime Minister from 1902 to 1905.

 Early life

 Balfour was the son of Charles Balfour, son of James Balfour, and his wife Adelaide (died 1862), daughter and 8th child of the 6th Viscount Barrington.
 His father died when he was 10 years old, and Charles succeeded to his estates: Balgonie Castle in Fife and "Newton Don" a country house near Kelso in Roxburghshire.

 He was educated at Eton College and then at the Royal Military College, Sandhurst, afterwards being commissioned as a lieutenant in the Scots Guards in 1881.
 He served in the Anglo-Egyptian War of 1882, and was present at the battle of Tel-El-Kebir, for which received a medal with a clasp.
 In 1890 he was promoted to captain and joined the 2nd Volunteer Battalion of the King's Own Scottish Borderers from 1891 to 1895, and later served as a captain in the Royal Guards Reserve Regiment.
 He was appointed to the Reserve on 17 January 1900, and attached to the 25th Regimental district at Berwick-upon-Tweed.